coreyarch1234/clipboard-health/README.md

 ```
-If finding the ratio column was successful, the ratios were pushed to a ```ratioArr`` and were included in the response.
+If finding the ratio column was successful, the ratios were pushed to a ```ratioArr``` and this was included in the response.

 The reason for making a query for the ratios was because the patientNurseRatio field was needed for visualization.
 It would be inefficient to query the whole database when only the ratios were needed for the React/D3 visualization.

 # Step 4 - Visualization:

 [A Nurse component](app/components/Nurses.js) was created that would be the entry point for the React app.
 The goal of this component is to produce a Histogram representing the nurse frequency of certain ratios.
-In other words, it represents the number of nurses that have every specific ratio.
+In other words, it represents the number of nurses that have each specific ratio.

 ![ScreenShot](http://i.imgur.com/LQUjEAI.png)